 Influencer marketing campaigns often incorporate discount codes exclusive to certain influencers.
-These social media influencers then promote the codes to their host of followers, encouraging them to make a purchase so as to avail the limited time offer.
+These micro-influencers then promote the codes to their host of followers, encouraging them to make a purchase so as to avail the limited time offer.

 As you can see in the image below, the product is placed in a natural setting where Paulina shows off a bouquet of flowers and she’s wearing the watch.
-This makes the influence marketing campaign seem authentic and not too pushy.
+This is what makes the influencer marketing campaign seem authentic and not too pushy.

 Have you considered how many consumers are putting off purchasing a product because they’re not sure whether or not to trust it?
 Your advertisements and claims may not be enough to encourage people to buy your product.
 Many consumers usually trust mid-level social media influencers to give unbiased and honest opinions about products.
 So getting micro-influencers to review your product could help you win over this group of consumers.